Yohanes 15

 “If you abide in Me, and My words abide in you, ask whatever you wish, and it will be done for you.

-(b) Ask.
+(c) Ask.
 Asking is how we receive (Jas.
 4:2).
-Our Father wants us to ask because asking cultivates dependency and intimacy.
+Our Father wants us to get in the habit of asking because asking cultivates dependency and intimacy.

-(c) Whatever you wish.
-When you are living from your union with the Lord, you can be confident that the desires of your heart are from the Lord (Ps.
-37:4).
+(d) Whatever you wish.
+When you are living from your union with the Lord, you can be confident that the desires of your heart are his desires and your thoughts are his thoughts (Ps.
+37:4, 1 Cor.
+2:16).
+This gives you the boldness to pray with the confidence that you will be heard and will receive what you ask for (Matt.
+21:22, 1 John 5:14).

 Yohanes 15:9